lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

   For instance, the parameter can be used in the EDHOC and OSCORE profile {{I-D.ietf-ace-edhoc-oscore-profile}} of the ACE framework for authentication and authorization in constrained environments (ACE) {{RFC9200}}, in order to indicate the EDHOC application profiles supported by an ACE resource server.

+  This parameter is also used in the EDHOC_Application_Profile object defined in this document, in order to encode the Profile ID of the EDHOC application profile described by an instance of that object.

 * Additional parameters that provide information about an EDHOC application profile.
 These parameters correspond to elements of the EDHOC_Information object and are to be used as target attributes in a web link to an EDHOC resource, or as filter criteria in a discovery request to discover EDHOC resources (see {{sec-parameters-web-linking}}).

 * A new EDHOC External Authorization Data (EAD) item (see {{sec-app-profile-edhoc-message_1_2}}) and a new error code for the EDHOC error message (see {{sec-app-profile-edhoc-error-message}}).
 When running EDHOC, a peer can use those in order to advertise the EDHOC application profiles that it supports to the other peer.

-In order to ensure the applicability of such parameters and information beyond transport- or setup-specific scenarios, this document also defines the EDHOC_Application_Profile object, i.e., a canonical, CBOR-based representation that can be used to describe, distribute, and store EDHOC application profiles as CBOR data items (see {{sec-app-profile-cbor}}).
-The defined representation is transport- and setup-independent, and avoids the need to reinvent an encoding for the available options to run the EDHOC protocol or the selection logic to apply on those.

-The CBOR-based representation of an EDHOC application profile can be, for example: retrieved as a result of a discovery process; or retrieved/provided during the retrieval/provisioning of an EDHOC peer's public authentication credential; or obtained during the execution of a device on-boarding/registration workflow.
+* The use of SVCB Resource Records (RR) {{RFC9460}}{{RFC9461}} to advertise the support for EDHOC and for EDHOC application profiles of a given server (see {{sec-svcb}}).

 Finally, this document defines a set of well-known EDHOC application profiles (see {{sec-well-known-app-profiles}}).
 These application profiles are meant to reflect what is most common and expected to be supported by EDHOC peers, while they are not to be intended as "default" application profiles or as a deviation from what is mandatory to support for EDHOC peers (see {{Section 8 of RFC9528}}).
-On the other hand, they provide implementers and users with a quick overview of the several, available options to run the EDHOC protocol and of their most expected combinations.
+On the other hand, they provide implementers and users with a quick overview of the several available options to run the EDHOC protocol and of their most expected combinations.

 ## Terminology ## {#terminology}